liomoti/rainfall_analysis/README.md

 # rainfall_analysis
-A summary assignment from the Big Data course
+A summary assignment for Big Data course

 in this project we have 3 Java files whice implements 3 <b>MapReduce</b> process.
 <h3>